How to Make a Palm Cross (Easy Palm Cross Instructions!)

 Note: Protestant churches typically don’t bless palms for Palm Sunday, so you’re completely fine to throw your palm crosses away when they get old or you no longer want them.

-But if you attend a denomination that blesses the palms before handing them out, you’ll definitely want to check if your palm frond was blessed before you throw it away, so you can check how to dispose of palms properly.
+But if you attend a denomination that blesses the palms before handing them out, you’ll definitely want to check if your palm frond was blessed before you throw it away so you can check how to dispose of palms properly.

 And don’t forget — this includes any extra strings or any pieces you cut off making palm crosses as well as any palms you may have “messed up” while you were learning how to make a palm cross for the first time.